aws-powertools/powertools-lambda-dotnet/docs/utilities/batch-processing.md

 #### Processing messages in parallel

-You can set the `POWERTOOLS_BATCH_PARALLEL_ENABLED` to `true` or set the property `BatchParallelProcessingEnabled` on the Lambda decorator to process messages concurrently.
+You can set the `POWERTOOLS_BATCH_PARALLEL_ENABLED` Environment Variable to `true` or set the property `BatchParallelProcessingEnabled` on the Lambda decorator to process messages concurrently.

+You can also set `POWERTOOLS_BATCH_MAX_DEGREE_OF_PARALLELISM` Environment Variable to the number of parallelism you which.

+!!! note

+	MaxDegreeOfParallelism is used to control the parallelism of the batch item processing.

+	With a value of 1, the processing is done sequentially (default).
+Sequential processing is recommended when preserving order is important - i.e. with SQS FIFIO queues.

+	With a value > 1, the processing is done in parallel.
+Doing parallel processing can enable processing to complete faster, i.e., when processing does downstream service calls.

+	With a value of -1, the parallelism is automatically configured to be the vCPU count of the Lambda function.
+Internally, the Batch Processing Utility utilizes Parallel.ForEachAsync Method and the ParallelOptions.MaxDegreeOfParallelism Property to enable this functionality.

 ???+ question "When is this useful?"
 	Your use case might be able to process multiple records at the same time without conflicting with one another.